 At regional level, the normalization was carried out firstly by averaging the indicators' values for every regional unit in the study area.
 Then, an empirical probability distribution of each aggregated indicator over Europe was obtained.
-Hence, for an innovation applicable to a certain intensity of a natural hazard, the corresponding percentile of the normalized distribution of hazard can be calculated.
-Additionally, the total population and gross domestic product (GDP) is calculated for regional units within that percentile, and divided by the grand total for entire the study area.
-This creates an empirical probability distribution corrected by taking into account the different size of regional units.
-For the hydrological indicators, the
+Hence, for an innovation applicable to a certain intensity of a natural hazard, the corresponding percentile of the normalized

-6 In some countries (Estonia, France, Germany, Lithuania, Macedonia, Spain and Switzerland) there are areas not belonging to any local administrative unit, typically forest compounds, lakes or military zones.
+&lt;sup>11 In some countries (Estonia, France, Germany, Lithuania, Macedonia, Spain and Switzerland) there are areas not belonging to any local administrative unit, typically forest compounds, lakes or military zones.
 Nonetheless, those areas have their LAU identifiers, and were therefore included in the map of LAUs.
 Also, in case of Ireland and United Kingdom, electoral divisions are used by Eurostat as LAU 2 units instead of administrative divisions; this is largely due to the heterogenous and complex system of local government in those countries, especially in the UK.

-7 Except for Albania, where map was obtained from the Albanian Ministry of Local Issues.
+&lt;sup>12 Except for Albania, where map was obtained from the Albanian Ministry of Local Issues.

-8 The map was corrected by aggregating LAU units for Latvia and Slovenia, as the map showed the level of localities, which is one level down from LAU 2 classification.
+$^{13}$ The map was corrected by aggregating LAU units for Latvia and Slovenia, as the map showed the level of localities, which is one level down from LAU 2 classification.